ZonaWei/mt-exercise-02/README.md

     ./scripts/generate.sh
 # In generated.sh file, I changed word length into 200 and temperature 0.7, which may improve the coherence and fluency of the generated text.
+# In the second task, I modify the generate.sh into generate_0.4_dropout.sh and generate_0.0_dropout.sh to see the text generated with different dropout models
+# And the results are in 'samples'file

+    /tools/pytorch-examples/word language model/main.py
+# I modify the python file for it can accepts and additional flag to save the perplexities as a log-file

+    ./scripts/plot_dropout_results.py
+# This Python script combines the 5 `.tsv` files (each containing validation perplexities from a training run with a different dropout value) into a single CSV table,
+and generates a line plot that visualizes the performance comparison over epochs.

+    Command line
+# 1. Train 5 models with different dropout values
+    ./scripts/train_dropout_experiments.sh
+# 2. Create perplexity table + plot
+     python3 scripts/plot_dropout_results.py
+# 3. Generate text from best model (lowest test perplexity)
+    ./scripts/generate_0.4_dropout.sh
+# 4. Generate text from worst model (highest test perplexity)
+    ./scripts/generate_0.0_dropout.sh